-The internet has made traveling easier; you can search for top locations to visit, book a flight and hotel at your convenience.
+The internet has made travelling easier; you can search for top locations to visit, and book a flight and hotel at your convenience.
 However, this also presents an avenue for data theft.

-Think of how much data traveling and hospitality companies collect from millions of travelers every year.
+Think of how much data travelling and hospitality companies collect from millions of travellers every year.

-As per reports It’s estimated that over 5% of travelers book hotels on fake sites, which translates to about 15 million fake bookings plus credit card information theft.
-It’s estimated that the travel numbers will peak to 5.9 billion in 2030.
+As per reports, It’s estimated that over 5% of travellers book hotels on fake sites, which translates to about 15 million fake bookings plus credit card information theft.
+It’s estimated that the travel numbers will peak at 5.9 billion in 2030.

-Whether it’s the Point of sale attack or DDoS or DarkHotel Hacking, there are a lot of cybersecurity threats in the hospitality industry.
+Whether it’s a point-of-sale attack or DDoS or DarkHotel Hacking, there are a lot of cybersecurity threats in the hospitality industry.
 That’s a lot of data for airlines, travel companies, booking companies, and hotels to hold.
-In the time when promoting direct bookings at hotel website is key to competitive advantages, all the players in the travel and hospitality industry need to improve their cybersecurity measures, especially on their websites.
+In a time when promoting direct bookings at hotel websites is key to competitive advantages, all the players in the travel and hospitality industry need to improve their cybersecurity measures, especially on their websites.

 Here is how they can accomplish this:

 If your hospitality website deals with Personally Identifiable Information, financial information, etc. you’re required by the state and federal regulations to use multi-factor authentication to protect customer data.

 Hundreds, thousands, or even millions of clients visit your site to book hotels, travel destinations, etc. and they trust you with their personal information.
 Aside from facilitating their bookings, you can also protect their data by incorporating MFA to your security measures.

 It’s hard to crack single-factor authentication and even harder to crack multi-factor authentication.
 Think of your client’s data as the treasure and cyber attackers have to bypass at least two layers of security to get to the treasure.
 It’s annoying and time-consuming for the client, but ultimately the security benefits far outweigh the slight inconvenience.